Annual Tariff/Copyright Forms

 Cost of 1B: 1.9% of stations’ estimated gross operating costs for the upcoming year

-Note that the form SOCAN provides may have amounts already entered into one or several of the boxes.
-Those are sample amounts to ensure that the formulas are working correctly and are not intended to apply to your station.
-Please delete any amounts entered into the form and substitute the correct numbers from your station’s gross annual operating costs.
+SOCAN’s form may have amounts already entered into one or several boxes.
+Those are sample amounts to ensure the formulas work correctly and are not intended to apply to your station.
+Please delete any example data entered into the form and substitute the correct numbers from your station’s gross annual operating costs.

-COMBINED SOCAN FORMS HERE – English (Updated for 2024 by SOCAN) – Please Make A Copy
+COMBINED SOCAN FORMS HERE – English (Updated for 2025 by SOCAN) – Please Make A Copy (File>Make a Copy) or Download

 COMBINED SOCAN FORMS HERE – French

-HERE IS A SUPPORT FORM THAT GIVES YOU NOTES BY EACH LINE!
+HERE IS A SUPPORT FORM THAT GIVES YOU NOTES BY EACH LINE (2025)!

 SOCAN Support Contact – Karine MelChior – karine.MelChior@socan.com